-In the long term past there were only a few farms in the area.
-In the eighteenth and nineteenth centuries many of them passed into the hands of large scale landowners.
+This is because the High Lanes area is, in historical terms, quite a new development.
+If we go back into the distant past, it seems, as far as we know, that the area was largely uninhabited with only a few farms in the area.
+In the eighteenth and nineteenth centuries many of these, with their fields, passed into the hands of large scale gentry landowners.
 However, this changed after the First World War when new forms of agricultural development began between Iffin and New House Roads (as they were then called).
 Out of these emerged a certain amount of residential development, often created by the first residents, and this despite the lack of facilities in the area.
 However, legislation has sometimes limited the areas where building could take place, a fact which answers the second question.